Document Control | Processes and Practices

 Review and Approval Automation

 Workflow automation allows document teams to design and deploy customized, automated document routing workflows that ensure standardized procedures are followed every time a document is created or reviewed.
+This essentially creates a document quality management system.

 Triggered Reminders

-Alerts, notifications, escalations, and reminders ensure that controlled document actions are taken appropriately and promptly.
+Alerts, notifications, escalations, and reminders ensure controlled document actions are taken appropriately and promptly.
 Scheduled reminders, for instance, can be set to trigger document reviews at specific intervals.
 These reminders can be sent to individuals, alternate approvers, or groups to ensure coverage.

 Audit Trails